 The Prevalence of Heart Disease

 Heart disease is a global health problem, affecting millions of individuals each year.
 According to the World Health Organization, it is the leading cause of death worldwide.
-The prevalence of heart disease is influenced by various factors, including lifestyle choices, underlying health conditions, and genetic predisposition.
-However, recent research has shed light on the importance of diet in the development and progression of heart disease.
+Various factors, including lifestyle choices, underlying health conditions, and genetic predisposition influence the prevalence of heart disease.
+However, recent research has shed light on the importance of diet in developing and progressing heart disease.

 The Impact of Unhealthy Diets